 The advantages to using an independent service over going through a dealer’s Internet sales department are these.
 An independent service has access to the inventories of hundreds of dealers so your chances of getting exactly what you want are much greater.
 And an independent service operates under different conditions and philosophies than a dealer.

-This service enables you to shop from home, order what you want without the hassles of shopping at the store, and have it delivered and waiting for you to pick up.
+This service enables you to shop from home, order what you want without the hassles of shopping at the store, and have it delivered and waiting for you to pick it up.

 I used Walmart’s Site to Store service to buy several special items and I thought the entire process was great.

-7. Create a Reusable Shopping List
+7. Create a reusable shopping list

 Create a list of all the supplies — food and other items — that you buy on a weekly and monthly basis.
 Be sure to put them together in categories that match the layout of the store.
 For example, you might have categories such as fresh fruits & vegetables (or produce), fresh meats, frozen foods, canned foods, soft packaged foods, juices, soft drinks, dairy, desserts, snacks, paper products, and cleaning supplies.

-Entering this information into a three-column table inside a word processing program works best.
+Entering this information into a three-column table inside a word-processing program works best.
 The table provides an ideal layout.
 The software allows you to update it easily.

 I created a shopping list like this using Microsoft Word.
 You can download a copy below and use it as a template.
 I also made a PDF version that you can use to make copies and fill in by hand or as a guide for making your own.
 Both versions include examples and blanks.
 There are three copies of the shopping list on each page.
 Use scissors to separate them.